TemistoclesZwang/vowelRecognition_PTBR/README.md

 # vowelRecognition_PTBR
 This repository contains a template for recognizing vowels in the Brazilian Portuguese language

-technologies used:  Machine Learning,Speech Recognition, Kaldi, Shell Script
+**Technologies used:  Machine Learning,Speech Recognition, Kaldi, Shell Script**

     1 - Make sure you have Python installed.